EDCD/EDDI/VoiceAttack.md

 There are a large number of events available.
 Full details of them and the variables that are set for each of them are as below.
 Note that event variables are only valid when the event occurs, and cannot be relied upon to be present or a specific value at any other time.
 If you want to use information in an event after the event itself then you should copy the value to another variable.

+Test Name:	TestGenerate
+Test Outcome:	Passed
+Result StandardOutput:
 ### Body scanned
 Triggered when you complete a scan of a planetary body.
 To run a command when this event occurs you should create the command with the name ((EDDI body scanned))

 Variables set with this event are as follows:

-  * {TXT:EDDI body scanned atmosphere} The atmosphere of the body that has been scanned
+  * {TXT:EDDI body scanned atmosphere} The atmosphere of the body that has been scanned (only available if DSS equipped)
   * {TXT:EDDI body scanned bodyclass} The class of the body that has been scanned (High metal content body etc)
   * {DEC:EDDI body scanned distancefromarrival} The distance in LS from the main star
-  * {DEC:EDDI body scanned eccentricity}
+  * {DEC:EDDI body scanned eccentricity} The orbital eccentricity of the body
   * {DEC:EDDI body scanned gravity} The surface gravity of the body that has been scanned, relative to Earth's gravity
-  * {BOOL:EDDI body scanned landable} True if the body is landable
+  * {BOOL:EDDI body scanned landable} True if the body is landable (only available if DSS equipped)
   * {TXT:EDDI body scanned name} The name of the body that has been scanned
-  * {DEC:EDDI body scanned orbitalinclination}
+  * {DEC:EDDI body scanned orbitalinclination} The orbital inclination of the body
   * {DEC:EDDI body scanned orbitalperiod} The number of seconds taken for a full orbit of the main star
-  * {DEC:EDDI body scanned periapsis}
+  * {DEC:EDDI body scanned periapsis} The periapsis of the body
-  * {DEC:EDDI body scanned pressure} The surface pressure of the body that has been scanned
+  * {DEC:EDDI body scanned pressure} The surface pressure of the body that has been scanned (only available if DSS equipped)
+  * {TXT:EDDI body scanned reserves} The level of reserves in the rings if applicable (Pristine/Major/Common/Low/Depleted)
   * {DEC:EDDI body scanned rotationperiod} The number of seconds taken for a full rotation
-  * {DEC:EDDI body scanned semimajoraxis}
+  * {DEC:EDDI body scanned semimajoraxis} The semi major axis of the body
-  * {DEC:EDDI body scanned temperature} The surface temperature of the body that has been scanned
+  * {DEC:EDDI body scanned temperature} The surface temperature of the body that has been scanned (only available if DSS equipped)
-  * {TXT:EDDI body scanned terraformstate} Whether the body can be, is in the process of, or has been terraformed
+  * {TXT:EDDI body scanned terraformstate} Whether the body can be, is in the process of, or has been terraformed (only available if DSS equipped)
-  * {BOOL:EDDI body scanned tidallylocked} True if the body is tidally locked
+  * {BOOL:EDDI body scanned tidallylocked} True if the body is tidally locked (only available if DSS equipped)
-  * {TXT:EDDI body scanned volcanism} The volcanism of the body that has been scanned

 ### Bond awarded
 Triggered when you are awarded a combat bond.